BBC News at Ten

+BBC News at Ten is usually not broadcast on the international feed of BBC News channel and is meant for UK viewers only.
+However, during special occasions or major stories such as the death of Queen Elizabeth II, the programme is simulcast on the international feed, carrying BBC News at Ten branding and title sequence, although listed on the guide as simply BBC News.

 History

 The programme was launched on 16 October 2000, replacing the BBC Nine O'Clock News which had been on the air since 14 September 1970.
-Its launch presenters were Michael Buerk and Peter Sissons.
+Its launch presenters were Michael Buerk and Peter Sissons with George Alagiah as relief newscaster when neither Buerk or Sissons were available.
 The move to 10:00 pm was a response to the controversial axing of rival broadcaster ITV's News at Ten.
 ITV reinstated a 20-minute news bulletin at 10:00 pm on 22 January 2001, instigating a head-to-head clash with the BBC.
 The BBC's Ten O'Clock News eventually became the more popular programme, establishing itself on the BBC One schedule for at least six days a week.
 ITV's bulletin suffered as a result of poor scheduling, and on 2 February 2004 the bulletin moved to 10:30pm.
 In 2008, ITV reinstated News at Ten which remains the BBC's main competitor.

 Buerk and Sissons left the BBC Ten O'Clock News on 19 January 2003 to make way for presenters Huw Edwards and Fiona Bruce.
 To mark this presenter reshuffle, on Monday 20 January 2003 as Edwards and Bruce took over, the bulletin and the rest of BBC One news bulletins were relaunched with a new studio.
 Since 5 February 2006, the bulletin has been simulcast on the BBC News channel.
-Following the BBC One bulletin, the remaining portion of the BBC Ten O'Clock News Hour is followed by Sports News and 'The Papers'.

 On 21 April 2008, the programme, along with the rest of BBC News, underwent a graphical refresh and moved into a refurbished studio (N6).
 It also changed its name to BBC News at Ten.

-After the regional news, there is a weather forecast from the BBC Weather Centre: presenters include Tomasz Schafernaker, Ben Rich and Philip Avery.
+A national weather forecast is included within the programme, just before the hand-over to the news from the Nations and Regions.

 BBC News at Ten was named News Programme of the Year at the RTS Television Journalism Awards in 2005, 2009 and 2010.

 The programme, along with the BBC News and the others BBC One bulletins, moved to Broadcasting House and began broadcasting in high-definition on 18 March 2013.

 Following a five-month trial during the run-up to the 2015 general election, it was announced that the programme would be permanently extended to 45 minutes on Mondays through Thursdays from January 2016 (with the Friday-night edition retaining its original length to accommodate The Graham Norton Show).

-After 16 years in the role, on 4 January 2019, Bruce stepped down as the programme's main presenter on Fridays in order to replace David Dimbleby on Question Time.
+Following 16 years in the role, on 4 January 2019, Bruce stepped down as the programme's main presenter on Fridays in order to replace David Dimbleby on Question Time.
 Sophie Raworth and Clive Myrie serve as the regular presenters on Fridays with Bruce occasionally appearing on the programme as a relief presenter.